 Why your Products Should Get MUIS Halal Certification?

 Nowadays, the demand for Halal certification in Singapore and globally are increasing every day.
 Many different companies are trying to expand their market and release products that can be used for Muslim consumers, thus they are eager to get certification for their Halal products in both locally and internationally.
 This particular situation is happening not without reasons, there are several causes that led to the companies having an interest in the Halal products.
 One of the many reasons, Halal food has accounted for one-fifth of the world food trade.
 The industry is growing at amazingly $547 billion per year, with predictions that the Halal food market will grow to more than 20% over the next decade.
 More than 1.8 billion consumers worldwide purchase Halal products.
 The Muslim population itself increasing at the rate of 1.8% per annum, and surely they need more and more these products for their necessities.
-Moreover, by the year 2020 it being said that Halal tourists stand to be the fastest growing sector, giving so many opportunities for a great deal of companies to target their market toward them.
+Moreover, by the year 2020 it being said that Halal tourists stand to be the fastest growing sector, giving so many opportunities for a great deal of companies which halal consultancy and agency can assist to target their market toward them.

 But first, what is Halal and why it need to be certified?
 The word “Halal” means “permitted/allowed”.
 Euromonitor stated that Islamic law dictates that Muslims must follow Halal standards when consuming goods and services.
 The goods not only composed of food and beverages, but also products such as beauty and personal care.
 In terms of food / food products, Halal meat products have to be sourced from healthy animals which slaughtered according to Islamic ways, such as: